RELATE NORTH (12): New Genre Arctic Art Education at The University of Lapland 4 -7. Nov, 2024

 Artworks requiring mounting or installation, as well as all digital artworks, must be delivered to the University by 31.
 October, 2024, and artists are responsible for installing themselves, in dialogue with the curators.
 Artworks that require less demanding installation must be handed to the curators by 4.
 Nov, 12:00, at the Faculty of Art and Design, University of Lapland.

-Curators of the exhibition are Maria Huhmarniemi and Neil Cahoon.
+Curators of the exhibition are Maria Huhmarniemi and Neal Cahoon.

 Submission form: https://forms.gle/vGkjU1wjRX79YiRt7